 Time to toss the Manual triggers?
 Maybe not quite, but the new YongNuo YN-622C are certainly going to shake things up, at least for Canon speedlite users.

 The original YN RF-602 triggers were a breakthrough for budget reliable triggers, and the YN-622C looking set to do the same for Remote Manual, TTL and HSS triggers.
-We are already seeing listings as low as $82 a pair shipped!
-That’s less than a respectable quality set of manual-only triggers like the Phottix Strato II.
+We are already seeing listings as low as $75 a pair shipped.
+Which is less than a mid range set of manual-only triggers.

 If you use speedlites at all, the convenience of remote control from the camera is really hard to overlook at this price, even if it’s just for the remote Manual control.
 TTL and HSS may be just a bonus.

 UPDATE – June 2014 – The YN-622C-TX transmitter units are now also available to control YN-622C as receiver units.
 The YN-622C-TX provides a faster built in LCD interface, and also provides significant added features like the ability to mix Remote Manual and TTL groups at the same time.

 UPDATE – January 2015 – YN-622C units produced after December 15th 2014 now provide direct compatibility with the remote manual YN560-TX transmitter units.

 UPDATE – August 2015 – YN622C II are now available, adding a quick release lever locking hotshoe, USB port for firmware updates, and easily selectable YN560-RX mode.

 UPDATE – August 2015 – YN685 Speedlites are now available, with YN-622C and RF-603 / YN-560 radio receivers built inside.